LKVO — PRAHA/Vodochody

 and surface of RWY and SWY

-HR coordinates
+THR coordinates

 Geoid undulation